jacobdshimer/jacobdshimer.github.io/_pages/about.md

 Cyber Security Analyst with a focus on host analysis and a passion for software development.
 Currently in school to receive a Bachelor of Science in Computer Science with a minor in Cybersecurity.
-Once finished, planning on attending Georgia Tech to achieve a Masters of Science in Compuer Science with a specialty in either Artificial Intelligence, Machine Learning, or Robotics.
+Once finished, planning on attending Georgia Tech to achieve a Masters of Science in Computer Science with a specialty in either Artificial Intelligence, Machine Learning, or Robotics.

 ## Computer Skills
 * *Languages*
   * Proficient in: Python
-  * Familiar with: Java and C++
+  * Familiar with: Java, C++, and SPL (Splunk)
+  * Some knowledge: SQL and HTML
 * *Software*
   * Platforms: Ubuntu, Security Onion, and CentOS
-  * Software: Bro IDS, Snort IDS/IPS, Splunk, and Git
+  * Tools: Bro IDS, Snort, Splunk, and Git

 ## Work Experience
 * Medic - January 2014 to January 2016